Category : News

 Half a carrot a day

 Global carrot production has increased fivefold since the 1970’s.
-It is not a staple, but “economically speaking, it is a high value crop” says Philipp Simon, Professor for Horticulture at the University of Wisconsin.
+It is not a staple, but “economically speaking, it is a high value crop” says Philipp Simon, a Research Geneticist and Researcher Leader with USDA/ARS and Professor for Horticulture at the University of Wisconsin.
 “People who have some carrots left over to sell at the market after feeding their families, make good money.
 That makes it a valuable crop in developing countries.”
 Simon should know, having worked in carrot genetics for almost 40 years.
 He expands on the assets of carrots: they are tasty, versatile, and – while your tomatoes and cauliflowers go all squishy – easy to store for a long time.

 More importantly, carrots are full to the brim with micronutrients, especially the precursor of Vitamin A. Vitamin A deficiency weakens immune systems, making diarrhoea and measles deadly diseases, and can lead to blindness.
 According to the World Health Organisation, an estimated 250 million preschool kids are deficient in the vitamin.
 This leads to half a million children going blind per year, half of whom die within a year of going blind.
 All of which is completely preventable.